 The Hemet courthouse handles civil, small claims, family law, probate, and traffic cases, but not criminal trials, which are currently handled in Murrieta, more than 20 miles away, or in courthouses even further away.
 The current courthouse is overcrowded, substandard in size, and physically deficient, and the property surrounding it is too small to accommodate further additions or renovations.

 The project will create a full-service courthouse to replace the current facility, securely accommodate criminal trials, and provide space for four new judgeships.
 The project will also enable the court to provide basic services currently not possible due to space restrictions, such as jury assembly and deliberation rooms, an adequately sized self-help center, a children's waiting room, and attorney interview/witness waiting rooms.

 Construction Manager at Risk

 What is the current status of the project?

-The New Riverside Mid-County Civil Courthouse is in the site acquisition phase, with an expected construction completion date in summer 2021.
+The New Riverside Mid-County Civil Courthouse is in the architectural design-preliminary plans phase, with an expected construction completion date in first quarter FY 2021-2022.
 This schedule is subject to change.